 For many corporate IT service desks, budgets are under pressure while end users and customers demand both increased efficiency and a better quality of service.
-Thus the streamlining and improvement of the service desk, and IT support overall, should now be a crucial part of any IT organization’s service desk strategy and roadmap.
+Thus the streamlining and improvement of the service desk, and customer support overall, should now be a crucial part of any IT organization’s service desk strategy and roadmap.

-However, finding ways in which to streamline and to improve the service desk can be difficult – especially when operating with limited funding and people.
+However, finding ways in which to streamline and to improve the service desk and customer support can be difficult – especially when operating with limited funding and people.
 Thankfully though, innovations (and not necessarily new innovations) in the way customers communicate with IT or access its services, and new support technologies can provide an easier route to tangible service desk efficiencies and customer-facing improvements.

 Many service desks already know they need to “do more with less”